MicrosoftDocs/win32/desktop-src/Controls/tvm-getvisiblecount.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_GETVISIBLECOUNT message

 Obtains the number of items that can be fully visible in the client window of a tree-view control.
-You can send this message explicitly or by using the [**TreeView\_GetVisibleCount**](treeview-getvisiblecount.md) macro.
+You can send this message explicitly or by using the [**TreeView\_GetVisibleCount**](/windows/win32/Commctrl/nf-commctrl-treeview_getvisiblecount?branch=master) macro.

 ## Parameters